 Not only is slow speed annoying, but it could scare away potential customers.
-So here are 8 tips for a Joomla based website to improve speed.
+So here are 8 tips for a Joomla-based website to improve speed.
 Those tips can also be applied to other Content Management Systems, but since Joomla is the most popular, we decided to go for this.

 1. Check Site Performance using Google PageSpeed Insight

 Most browsers offer development tools to check the loading time of all elements of a website.
 This is good to have a first glance at loading times.
-You can identify elements which might get loaded from external websites and therefore take longer to load.
+You can identify elements that might get loaded from external websites and therefore take longer to load.
 But your connection to the internet might be slow or dependant on the load of your local network.